 Benign, congenital or acquired, melanocyte-derived, brown to brown-black, rarely reddish or skin-colored, patchy, plaque- or tumor-like, soft pigment tumor, usually occurring in plural but also solitary forms.
 Melanocytic naevi may be located in the epidermis (junctional melanocytic naevus), in the epidermis and dermis (compound type of melanocytic naevus) or exclusively in the dermis (dermal melanocytic naevus).

 Occurrence/EpidemiologyThis section has been translated automatically.

 The prevalence of melanocytic nevi depends on age, ethnicity, genetic predisposition and environmental factors.

 - Few (to none) melanocytic nevi are present at birth.
-There is an increase in occurrence during the first 3 decades of life and regression with increasing age.
-Melanocytic nevi develop particularly rapidly until puberty.
-The largest number of melanocytic nevi is observed between the age of 20 and 30.
-They increasingly disappear in later lifetimes, whereby these regression phases are apparently dependent on further UV exposure.
+There is an increase in occurrence during the first 3 decades of life and regression with age.
+Melanocytic nevi develop particularly rapidly by puberty.
+The largest number of melanocytic nevi is observed between the ages of 20 and 30.
+They increasingly disappear later in life, and these regression phases appear to be dependent on further UV exposure.

-- Light-skinned people (Caucasian race) have a larger number of melanocytic nevi than members of dark pigmented races, especially African Americans and Asians.
-Melanocytic nevi on the palms of the hands and soles of the feet and in the nail bed are more common in blacks and Asians than in whites.
+- Fair-skinned people (Caucasian race) have a greater number of melanocytic nevi than members of darkly pigmented races, especially African Americans and Asians.
+Melanocytic nevi on palms and soles and in the nail bed are more common in dark-skinned people and Asians than in Caucasians.

-- An increased number of melanocytic nevi have been shown in families with familial melanomas.
+- An increased number of melanocytic nevi has been shown in families where familial melanoma is present.

 - Environmental factors such as sun exposure clearly influence the development of melanocytic nevi.

-- There is clear evidence that individuals growing up in sunny climates have a higher prevalence of melanocytic nevi than those growing up in moderate temperature zones.
-Studies of young children have demonstrated that in fair-skinned individuals, the number of naevi correlates with the frequency of holidays.
+- There is strong evidence that fair-skinned individuals growing up in sunny climates have a greater prevalence of melanocytic nevi than those growing up in moderate temperature zones.
+Studies of young children have demonstrated that in fair-skinned individuals, the number of melanocytic nevi correlates with vacation frequency.

 You might also be interested in